-For the years ended June 30, 2007 and 2006, expenses incurred for legal services provided by Prince William County were \$39,000, respectively.
+For the years ended June 30, 2008 and 2007, expenses incurred for legal services provided by Prince William County were \$39,000.

 Note 16.
 Deferred Compensation Benefits

 PRTC offers a deferred compensation plan created in accordance with Internal Revenue Code Section 457.
 The plan is available to all employees and permits them to defer a portion of their current salary until future years.
 The deferred compensation is not available to employees until termination, retirement, death, or unforeseeable emergency.